How Does Aircraft Demolition And Recycling Happen? ✈️

 Although this is a good way to handle old, unusable aeroplanes, note that storing them costs quite a lot, still.
 Therefore, they must be dealt with when the time comes.

 Fortunately, as mentioned above, we have plenty of special facilities capable of dismantling and salvaging useful aircraft parts.
-In other words, we have specialised facilities that handles the demolition and recycling of an aircraft.
+In other words, we have specialised facilities that handle the demolition and recycling of an aircraft.

 Aeroplanes contain lots (I mean lots) of valuable pieces which we can salvage and recycle.
-By doing so, not only do we save money, but we also cut the amount of waste that goes into landfill.
+By doing so, not only do we save money, but we also cut the amount of waste that goes into landfills.

 Before the total demolition and recycling of an aircraft, a process is done first.

 First things first, the aeroplane arrives at the special facility I mentioned.
-There, the plane is removed of any hazardous substances such as batteries, fuel and oil.
+There, the plane is removed from any hazardous substances such as batteries, fuel and oil.
 Doing this process first means saving the ground below and the surrounding areas from leakage.

-Some mechanics then proceed to strip the off the parts of the plane, getting instructions from the manual that comes with the plane.
-They dismantle it first by getting rid of the nuts, bolts, fastener or other minute parts of the plane so they can proceed to take it down piece by piece.
+Some mechanics then proceed to strip off the parts of the plane, getting instructions from the manual that comes with the plane.
+They dismantle it first by getting rid of the nuts, bolts, fasteners or other minute parts of the plane so they can proceed to take it down piece by piece.

 Next, they take out the black box, flight controls, air conditioning system, doors and other parts.
 Then they take out the carcass’s engine, landing gear and windshield.
 They can already use these parts of the plane and recycle them.
-They are first inspected, cleaned and repaired, after which they can be put on newer planes.
+They are inspected, cleaned and repaired, after which they can be put on newer planes.